physimals/quantiphyse-docs/README.md

 Disclaimer:
 This software has been developed for research purposes only, and should not be used as a diagnostic tool.
-In no event shall the authors or distributors be liable to any direct, indirect, special, incidental, or consequential damages arising of the use of this software, its documentation, or any derivatives thereof, even if the authors have been advised of the possibility of such damage.
+The authors or distributors will not be responsible for any direct, indirect, special, incidental, or consequential damages arising of the use of this software.

 ### Running the binary